 Lillian Gourley Rakow Creative Writing Award: Established in 1982 with a gift from the estate of Jules Pierre Rakow in memory of his wife, Lillian.
-The fund provides an annual award to a sophomore, junior, and senior with demonstrated creative writing ability.
+The fund provides an annual award to a sophomore, junior, and provides an annual award to a sophomore, junior, and senior with demonstrated creative writing ability.
 Winners are selected on the basis of a portfolio submitted to the English Department and evaluated by a special committee.